Race Against Dementia Fellow

 Cardiff University, UK

 She was awarded her Race Against Dementia Fellowship in 2021, joining the Cardiff Dementia Research Institute as a UK DRI Emerging Leader.
-Dr Zelek is focused on developing a brain penetrant anti-complement drug candidates to target neuroinflammation, the critical driver of pathology in Alzheimer’s disease.
+Wiola focuses on developing a brain penetrant anti-complement drug candidates to target neuroinflammation – the critical driver of pathology in Alzheimer’s disease.

-“This Fellowship allows me to develop a new approach to Alzheimer’s disease therapy and provide better ways of treating multiple dementias.
-I am enthused by the Formula 1 mindset that underpins Race Against Dementia and enjoy applying the principles to my research.”
+“This Fellowship allows me to develop a new approach to Alzheimer’s disease therapy and provide better ways of treating multiple dementias.”

 Dr Wioleta Zelek

-Dr Zelek is testing the idea that overactivity in MAC, and the inflammation it causes, is an important driver of Alzheimer’s disease.
-She is developing new ways of targeting MAC in ways which will prevent the ‘hole-punching’ activity that is most harmful to cells and the most inflammatory, while leaving intact the important roles of complement in killing bacteria.
+Wiola is testing the idea that MAC overactivity – and the inflammation it causes – is an important driver of Alzheimer’s disease.
+She is developing new ways to prevent the inflammatory ‘hole-punching’ activity that harms to cells, while leaving intact the important roles of complement plays in killing bacteria.
+Wiola is developing MAC-blocking drugs to stop brain inflammation, using test-tube models of the barrier between the blood and brain, selecting the best agents from these studies.
+Proof-of-concept testing using appropriate animal models will evaluate their effectiveness in treating Alzheimer’s disease